Key takeaways:

 • First, visitors use the phone entry system hardware to find and select the tenant they’re visiting.

-• Then, the system places a call to that tenant, who can answer it from their telephone.
+• Then, the system calls that tenant, who can answer it from their telephone.

 • Finally, if the tenant wants to unlock the door for their visitor, they press ‘9.’